ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/getting-device-configured.md

   - if the requested configuration value is non-zero and valid (was previously reported in a configuration descriptor) then move to the `Configured` state
   - if the requested configuration value is not valid then stall the endpoint

-- If the device is in the `Configured` state, then
+- If the device is in the `Configured` state, then read the requested configuration value from `wValue`
-  - if the requested configuration value is 0 (`None` in the `usb` API) then return to the `Address` state
+   - if `wValue` is 0 (`None` in the `usb` API) then return to the `Address` state
-  - if the requested configuration value is non-zero and valid (was previously reported in a configuration descriptor) then move to the `Configured` state with the new configuration value
+   - if `wValue` is non-zero and valid (was previously reported in a configuration descriptor) then move to the `Configured` state with the new configuration value
-  - if the requested configuration value is not valid then stall the endpoint
+   - if `wValue` is not valid then stall the endpoint

 In all the cases where you did not stall the endpoint (by returning `Err`) you'll need to acknowledge the request by starting a STATUS stage.
 This is done by writing 1 to the TASKS_EP0STATUS register.

 NOTE: On Windows, you may get a `GET_STATUS` request *before* the `SET_CONFIGURATION` request and although you *should* respond to it, stalling the `GET_STATUS` request seems sufficient to get the device to the `Configured` state.

+> Section 9.4.7 Set Configuration, of the USB spec contains the full description of how to handle this request.

 ## Expected output